aymanervn/reach/README.md

 ## Important notice

-Reach replaces Windows Explorer, which will not be running in the background.
-This breaks a few apps that rely on it, most importantly Windows settings.
+Reach replaces Windows Explorer, nothing gets deleted, only an entry in the registy gets changed.
+With reach running a few apps that rely on windows explorer break, most importantly Windows settings.
 I haven't tested other Windows Store apps as I don't use them.

-## Important hotkeys

-In case of an emergency, you can always open Task manager (CTRL + SHIFT + ESC), click on run, type powershell, then press CTRL + SHIFT + ENTER.
-This will open an elevated powershell session, and you can follow the instructions below to restore explorer.

 ## Features

-- Animated wallpapers through Wallpaper Engine.
+- Animated wallpapers through Wallpaper Engine are supported.
 - Split screen: WIN + arrow keys snaps the focused window, pressing again maximizes it.
 Works both horizontally and vertically.
-- Now playing controls on the dock for whatever media is playing.
+- Now playing media can be controlled on the dock.
-- Clipboard history with text and image previews.
+- Clipboard history supporting text and image previews.
-- Windows security updates can be checked and installed from Reach's own settings.
+- Windows security updates can be checked and installed from Reach's own settings app.
 - No distractions: no ads, no widgets, no news.
-Reach also purposefully stops rendering its UI during a game session, and the game gets minimized on alt tab.
+Reach also purposefully stops rendering its UI during a game session, disables hotkeys except for alt tab, which will minmimize the game when used.

 ## Reach app launcher